brontosaurusrex/brontosaurusrex.github.io/_posts/2019-01-17-how-to-position-windows-in-a-video-editor.md

 View2 could be default for smaller screens or smaller program window sizes (but that shall be in preferences).

-Buttons like play, frame back/forward, In, Out must not drastically increase the distance between player/recorder and timeline, good default seems to be either don't show any or perhaps overlayed over video at proper time (hard one).
+Buttons like _play, frame back/forward, in, out_ must not drastically increase the distance between player/recorder and timeline, good default seems to be either don't show any or perhaps overlayed over video at proper time (hard one).